$5,960 pp (USD)

 Kampala City Tour

-After breakfast, you will go for a city tour of Kampala.
-You will visit places such as the Kasubi tombs, Kibuli Mosque, Namirembe Cathedral, and other areas of cultural interest like the Buganda Kingdom Palace (Bulange).
-In the evening, you will visit the Ndere cultural centre for some entertainment to welcome you in to the pearl of Africa.
+After breakfast, set out on a city tour of Kampala.
+Highlights include the Kasubi Tombs, Kibuli Mosque, Namirembe Cathedral, and the Buganda Kingdom Palace (Bulange), along with other sites of cultural interest.
+In the evening, visit the Ndere Cultural Centre for a lively performance that offers a warm welcome to the "Pearl of Africa."

 - Main Destination: